See the game in action

 - 'Repair' card: you can repair your, or another player's, broken tool of the type indicated.
 To do this, click the corresponding tool in the target player's panel (under the score), or click on the 'Sabotage' card in front of you.

 - 'Map' card: you can play this card on any 'End' card to discover whether or not the treasure lies there (you alone will get the information, other players will see nothing).
-Just click on the 'End' card that you want to know everything about.
+Just click on the 'End' card that you want to know.
+Then click on "I have seen it" button at the top.

 - 'Rock fall' card: this card lets you remove any 'Path' card of the maze.
 Just click on the card you want to remove.